About the Splunk On-Call Post Incident Review

 Select the Post-Incident Reviews option and click New Report.
 Enter a title and click Create Report.

 Once you’ve created a New Report, you’ll enter the main report configuration page where you’ll be able to provide and define context for your team about the effects of an incident.
 Here you’ll give the report a title, set a date range, limit or share editing privileges, and select whether or not an incident impacted customers.
 You may even create detailed Action Items to serve as guidelines for future incident management.
 Gather and add action items so that your team can take steps to learn from the current incident and improve your response in the future.

-Currently, the report date range data return is limited to four-month increments.
+Currently, the report date-range data return is limited to four-month increments.
 Once the Report range is defined, all timeline events that occurred during that period will populate in the report builder.

-Note: The summary field and timeline notes support the markdown library described HERE.
+Please Note: The summary field and timeline notes support the markdown library described HERE.

-After the report is created it can be printed or opened again for further editing.
+Once your Post-Incident Review Report is complete, click Save in the top right corner.
+After the report is created it can be printed, turned into a PDF, or opened again for further editing.